maximemoreillon/image_manager/README.md

 | /images/{user_id}/thumbnail | GET | - | Get the image thumbnail |
 | /images/{user_id}/details | GET | - | Get details about the upload |

-Note: To target the user currently logged in, use 'self' as ID

 ## Environment variables
 | Variable  | Description |
 | --- | --- |